crate/services-docs/docs/reference/subscription-plans.rst

 When signing up for the CrateDB Cloud service, you have a choice of different subscription plans.
 Each plan is preconfigured for different use cases, depending on your storage and computation needs.
-At the same time, the plans also offer elasticity, to accompany use case changes.
+At the same time, the plans also offer elasticity to accompany use case changes.

 Within certain plans, you can horizontally scale the capacity of your cluster up or down by adding or subtracting nodes.
 Limited vertical scaling is also possible with storage scaling (up only).
 For more information on how to do this, please refer to the `scaling guide`_.
+You can change plans at any time.

 This documentation section first explains the plans for the recommended subscription method, `subscribing and deploying a cluster directly`_.